Alamantus/Lexiconga/PRIVACY.md

 ## Privacy Policy

-This document was last updated on November 02, 2015.
+This document was last updated on May 16, 2018 to update contact information and add transparency to our hosting service and how your data is used (i.e. to display your dicitonaries and sometimes send you emails if you agree to receive them).

 This Privacy Policy governs the manner in which Lexiconga Dictionary Builder collects, uses, maintains and discloses information collected from users (each, a "User") of the http://lexicon.ga website ("Site") and its accounts ("Account").